 Asparagus are members of a flowering plant family, and the shoots from the plants grow in long slender stalks with a tightly closed bud at the tip.
 Those are the part of the plant that we buy, cook, and eat.

-Different countries grow asparagus at different times of the year, and in some cases it’s grown in greenhouses, so even though it’s a spring vegetable, it can be found at the market pretty much year round.
+Different countries grow asparagus at different times of the year.
+In some cases, asparagus is grown in greenhouses, so even though it’s a very seasonal vegetable when it grows wild, it can be found at the market pretty much year-round.
 But there is a world of difference between fresh local (or even semi-local) asparagus, and asparagus that has been flown in from some far-flung place.

 How to Choose Asparagus

-Look for asparagus that are not too dried out at the cut ends (all asparagus is a bit dried at the base where it was cut from the plant).
+Look for asparagus that is not too dried out at the cut ends (all asparagus is a bit dried at the base where it was cut from the plant).
 The tips should be tightly closed as well, without any fraying or damage.
-The stalks themselves should be firm and smooth other than the tiny petal-leaves that emerge.
-If you see asparagus that looks wrinkled or withered, skip it.
+The stalks themselves should be firm and smooth other than the tiny petal leaves that emerge.
+If you see asparagus that looks wrinkled, withered, or slimy/wet, skip it.
+If there is a sour or “off” smell, it’s probably past its prime.
+Asparagus that is wrinkled along the stems is also older and should be avoided.
+And, if it has anything resembling mold (black spots, fuzzy spots), toss it for sure.

-Think of asparagus as the flowering vegetable that they are.
+Think of asparagus spears as the flowering vegetable that they are.
 When you get them home, trim off an inch or so from the bottom, and place them in a tall wide glass or vase or measuring cup with a couple of inches of water.
-Loosely cover the tops with a plastic bag and store in the fridge for 3 to 7 days, depending on their freshness.
+Loosely cover the tops with a plastic bag and store them in the fridge for 3 to 7 days, depending on their freshness.
 You can also leave them in a bag in a produce drawer, but they do tend to get a little banged up and age a bit faster.
+And if you have extra asparagus, lucky you — here’s all you need to know to Freeze Asparagus perfectly.

 You can steam asparagus by putting it on a rack or in a basket suspended over simmering water, in a pot with the lid on.
 But if you don’t have a steamer apparatus, it’s easy to steam them in a covered pot with just a small amount of water brought to a simmer, just enough to provide the moisture, hence the steam, that you need to cook them through.